-Argo Management Services Limited is a service company which operates a defined contribution pension scheme.
-Pension contributions are recharged to group companies and the syndicate based on employees' time and are included within net operating expenses.
+Argo Management Services Limited is a service company (a fellow group company of the managing agency) which operates a defined contribution pension scheme.
+Pension contributions are recharged to group companies and the Syndicate based on employees' time and are included within net operating expenses.